Documentation Index

 3. Send Messages

-Endpoints that return collections (like chat messages) support pagination using offset and limit parameters:
+Endpoints that return collections (like chat messages) support pagination usingoffset and limit parameters:

-offset: The number of items to skip before starting to collect results (default 0)
+offset: The number of items to skip before starting to collect results (default 0)limit: The maximum number of results to return (default 50)order: Sort order for messages, either ‘asc’ or ‘desc’ (default ‘asc’)

 WebSocket Events

-The WebSocket connection provides several event types:
+The WebSocket connection provides several event types:- Connection Events:

-- Message Events:
+connection_established,user_created - Message Events:

-- Error Events:
+message_received,message_stream_started,message_stream_token,message_stream_ended - Error Events:

-error with specific error codes
+errorwith specific error codes

 Error Handling

-The API provides clear error responses with:
+The API provides clear error responses with:- Error Codes: Standardized error identifiers

 - Error Messages: Human-readable descriptions